hyperledger/indy-hipe/text/0156-rich-schema-cred-def/README.md

 ### Use in Verifiable Credentials
 A ZKP credential created according to the `CL` signature scheme must reference a Credential Definition used for signing.
-A Credential Definition is referenced in the [credentialSchema](https://www.w3.org/TR/vc-data-model/#data-schemas) property.
-A Credential Definition is referenced via its `id`.
+A Credential Definition is referenced in the [credentialSchema](https://www.w3.org/TR/vc-data-model#data-schemas) property.
+A Credential Definition is referenced by its `id`.

 ### Stored on Ledger